OSGConnect/connectbook/htcondor-compute-element.md

 # What is HTCondor CE?

 HTCondor CE is a special configuration of the HTCondor software designed to be a job gateway solution for the OSG.
-It is configured to use the JobRouter daemonto delegate jobs by transforming and submitting them to the site’s batch system.
+It is configured to use the [JobRouter daemon](http://research.cs.wisc.edu/htcondor/manual/v8.2/5_4HTCondor_Job.html) to delegate jobs by transforming and submitting them to the site’s batch system.

+# More information
+The [OSG twiki](https://twiki.opensciencegrid.org/bin/view/Documentation/Release3/HTCondorCEOverview) has more information about the specifics of how the HTCondor CE operates and information on installing and configuring one.